 We test motorbikes in all conditions and this is the winter kit we wouldn't be without | MCN

-Winter riding can be one of the most rewarding riding experiences – with stunning scenery and crisp fresh air that you’ll only find if you’re willing to brave the cold.
+Riding a motorcycle in winter can be one of the most rewarding experiences in biking – with stunning scenery and crisp, fresh air that you’ll only find if you’re willing to brave the cold.
 However, if you come unprepared, the colder months can make riding a dreary experience.

 The wind chill effect makes your ride way colder than you can tolerate for long periods (particularly on the fingers), and the road surface can be dangerously slippery from fallen leaves, wet weather, and black ice.
 This only adds to the annoyances of foggy visors and wet feet, that make it far less glamorous than riding in fair weather.